-It’s that time of the year again, and while you may be noticing the changes in the plant life, you might also be noticing some unpleasant changes in your four-legged friends.
-While your pet can be sensitive to allergens all year round, it is said that about 10 to 20 percent of dogs show signs of Spring time allergies.
-Just like humans, our pets can be very sensitive to outdoor allergens such as trees, grass and weed pollens, dust, house and storage mites, fleas, and indoor and outdoor molds.
+It’s that time of the year again… While you may be noticing the changes in the plant life, you might also be noticing some unpleasant changes in your four-legged friends.
+While your dog can be sensitive to allergens all year round, it is said that about 10 to 20 percent of dogs show signs of Spring time allergies.
+Just like humans, our dogs can be very sensitive to outdoor allergens.
+They include but are not limited to: trees, grass and weed pollens, dust, house and storage mites, fleas, and indoor and outdoor molds.
+Dog allergies can sometimes be very serious.
 There are a few different types of allergies, but we can categorize them into three distinct groups: food, external, and environmental.
-Since food allergies are relatively self explanatory (and will be saved for another post), we’ll focus mainly on external and environmental, which are the two that tend to flare up the most during this time of the year.
+Since food allergies are relatively self explanatory (and will be saved for another post), we’ll focus mainly on external and environmental.
+These the two that tend to flare up the most during this time of the year.

 If you notice your pet rubbing at their face/eyes/ears, obsessively licking or biting their feet and coat, or excessive scratching, they might be sensitive to an environmental allergen.
-Do not allow this behavior to continue since it can lead to infections, irritation, open sores, and ultimately an incredibly uncomfortable dog.
+Do not allow this behavior to continue!
+This can lead to infections, irritation, open sores, and ultimately an incredibly uncomfortable dog.
 Though you can’t completely put an end to an environmental allergen, there are some simple steps you can do to help reduce exposure to these irritants:

 - Keeping windows/doors shut during the spring.